foxyseta/unibo-00819-programming/README.md

 # unibo-00819-programmazione
-Exercises for the Unversity of Bologna Programming course (a.y.
+Exercises for the University of Bologna Programming course (a.y.
 2020-21).